git-init-anish/Vocal-Search/README.md

 Core Features

-1)Converts voice input into text using Whisper.
+1) Converts voice input into text using Whisper.

-2)Enhances audio quality by noise reduction and silence removal.
+2) Enhances audio quality by noise reduction and silence removal.

-3)Web Scraping & Search Engine Integration based ona Google Search
+3) Web Scraping & Search Engine Integration based ona Google Search

-4)Extracts webpage content using Selenium.
+4) Extracts webpage content using Selenium.

-5)Retrieves the most relevant documents using FAISS.
+5) Retrieves the most relevant documents using FAISS.

-6)Processes the retrieved documents and generates a summarized response.
+6) Processes the retrieved documents and generates a summarized response.

 Libraries & Frameworks